AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Forensics/Trivial Flag Transfer Protocol.md

 - step 2

 ```
-Upon opening and extracting as tftp (as the file is named), I got a folder that had multiple files under it like so:
+Upon opening and extracting as tftp (as the file is named) using wireshark, I got a folder that had multiple files under it like so:
 ```
 ![image](https://github.com/user-attachments/assets/6913f554-de88-48b1-8935-b3fa7a76f6bd)
 ```